goetzpf/bii_scripts/doc/txt/CONTENTS.rst

     unfinished and in alpha-release state.
   | `documentation <modules/cfgfile.html>`__

-.. _container.pm:

-**container.pm**
-  | This provides routines to import and export perl variables into
-    a single hash.
-A map-hash defines what hash-key is connected to what variable.
-Importing and exporting is performed by copying scalars, arrays and hashes.
-This is not a simple copy of references.
-Note that deeply nested structures are deeply copied.
-  | `documentation <modules/container.html>`__

 **CreateX.pm**
   | Routines that help to write CreateX.pl scripts.
 Not quite sure
     what this does.
 Connects to the oracle database.